Vedant Chandra

 White Dwarf Stars

-White dwarfs are compact stellar remnants left behind by all Sun-like stars.
+White dwarfs (WDs) are compact stellar remnants left behind by all Sun-like stars.
 They are some of the best laboratories of general relativistic and quantum mechanical effects on macroscopic scales.
+As an undergraduate at Johns Hopkins, I helped establish a WD research group with Nadia Zakamska, and have continued to mentor students on a variety of projects related to white dwarf physics and double white dwarf binaries.